latex3/latex3.github.io/help/bugs/index.md

 supports a few dozen core packages beside the kernel code.
 So if a bug is due to code from a contributed third-party package the LaTeX Project Team is not able to help or fix the code as that is maintained by others.
-As a result, if such a bug report is send to us (through this website), everybody will end up being unhappy:
+As a result, if such a bug report is sent to us (through this website), everybody will end up being unhappy:

  - **You**, because we will have to close the bug report without fixing anything;